-Further known cases of QoI resistance:
+Further known cases of QoI resistance: Species with QoI Resistance

 2.2.
 Review of global guidelines

 2.2.1 Strategies and Guidelines for the 2012 season

 Strategies for the management of QoI fungicide resistance, in all crops, are based on the statements listed below.
 These statements serve as a fundamental guide for the development of local resistance management programs.